ayushbruhh/ayushbruhh/README.md

 - 📫 How to reach me **ayushkashyap2k2@gmail.com**

-- 📄 Know about my experiences [Current Studying and Worked Over My College Main Website And the TPO And done 2 Internships Over Web development and learning DSA now.](Current Studying and Worked Over My College Main Website And the TPO And done 2 Internships Over Web development and learning DSA now.)
+- 📄 Know about my experiences [Currently Studying and Worked Over My College Main Website And the TPO And done 2 Internships Over Web development and learning DSA now.](Currently Studying and Worked Over My College Main Website And the TPO And done 2 Internships Over Web development and learning DSA now.)

 - ⚡ Fun fact **I Collect Coins For Fun**